AbhinavThalari/ContactForm-/README.md

-# Task 2 - Contact Form & Dynamic To-Do List
+#  Contact Form & Dynamic To-Do List

-This project is part of my **Web Development Internship** at ApexPlanet Software Pvt.
-Ltd.

 It is a responsive and interactive web application built using **HTML, CSS, and JavaScript**.
 The app includes a **Contact Form** with JavaScript validation and a **Dynamic To-Do List** where users can add, mark as completed, and delete tasks.
-The design uses the same diffused gradient background and style as Task 1 for visual consistency.

  ---

 ## 🚀 Features
 - **Contact Form**: